rbawden/Token_QuestEval/README.md

   Selected token / Answer : "eat"
   Masked question : "I hope I can <mask> at least one every day."
 ```
-- **Masked Question Padding**: The padding size is set to be 24, it means that we will take 24 tokens from the right and 24 tokens from the left of the masked question, from the original string.
+- **Masked Question Padding**: The padding size is set to be 24, it means that we will take 24 tokens from the right and 24 tokens from the left of the masked token, from the original string.
 This is done in [line 25-32](https://github.com/YuLuLiu/Token_QuestEval/blob/main/create_QA_dataset.py#L25).

 ```
 e.g.:
-  Padding Size = 2 (for the sake of example)
+  Padding Size = 4 (for the sake of example)
   String : "I love eating apples.
 I hope I can eat at least one every day.
 They are very delicious."
-  Masked question : "I hope I can <mask> at least one every day."
-  Padded masked question: "eating apples.
-I hope I can <mask> at least one every day.
-They are"
+  Padded masked question: "I hope I can <mask> at least one every""
 ```
 ##### Quick changes to be made:
 - Output dataset size: [line 70](https://github.com/YuLuLiu/Token_QuestEval/blob/main/create_QA_dataset.py#L70)